Westminster Cathedral: History

 On 18 September 2010, on the third day of his four-day state visit to the United Kingdom, Pope Benedict XVI celebrated Mass in the cathedral.

 In January 2011 the cathedral was the venue for the reception and later ordination of three former Anglican bishops into the newly formed Personal Ordinariate of Our Lady of Walsingham.

 In 2012, the cathedral was the host of two episodes of the BBC Four three-part documentary series named Catholics: the first episode looked at women who attend and/or work at the cathedral and their faith, and the third episode looked at the men training to become priests at Allen Hall seminary, and in the episode was a brief scene of their ordination at the cathedral.

-May 2021, during the Covid Pandemic and the banning of public mass, Prime Minister Boris Johnson and Carrie Symonds were wed at the Cathedral.
+In May 2021, during the Covid Pandemic and the banning of public mass, Prime Minister Boris Johnson and Carrie Symonds were wed at the Cathedral.

+On 16 September 2025, the funeral of Katharine, Duchess of Kent, who converted to Catholicism in 1994, was held in the cathedral, the first Catholic royal funeral in the United Kingdom in modern history.
+The King, the Prince and Princess of Wales and other members of the royal family attended.

 Architecture

-Westminster Cathedral is the 50th largest church in the world in terms of interior area (5,017m²), seating up to 3,000 people.
-It is the 38th largest Catholic Church in the world in terms of interior area.
+Westminster Cathedral is the 50th largest church in the world in terms of interior area (5,017m²), seating up to 2,000 people.
+It is the 38th largest Catholic church globally in terms of interior area.

 The whole building, in the neo-Byzantine style, covers a floor area of about 5017 m2; the dominating factor of the scheme, apart from the campanile, being a spacious and uninterrupted nave, 18 m wide and 70 m long from the narthex to the sanctuary steps, covered with domical vaulting.

 In planning the nave, a system of supports was adopted not unlike that to be seen in most Gothic cathedrals, where huge, yet narrow, buttresses are projected at intervals, and stiffened by transverse walls, arcading and vaulting.
 Unlike in a Gothic cathedral, at Westminster they are limited to the interior.
 The main piers and transverse arches that support the domes divide the nave into three bays, each about 395 m2.
 The domes rest on the arches at a height of 27 m from the floor, the total internal height being 34 m.

 In selecting the pendentive type of dome, of shallow concavity, for the main roofing, weight and pressure have been reduced to a minimum.
 The domes and pendentures are formed of concrete, and as extraneous roofs of timber were dispensed with, it was necessary to provide a thin independent outer shell of impervious stone.
 The concrete flat roofing around the domes is covered with asphalt.
 The sanctuary is essentially Byzantine in its system of construction.
 The extensions that open out on all sides make the corona of the dome seem independent of support.